 Global Arts and Cultures

-Applicants interested in financial aid should file the Free Application for Federal Student Aid (FAFSA) as quickly as possible.
+Applicants interested in financial aid should file the Free Application for Federal Student Aid (FAFSA).

 Initially you need to provide unofficial transcripts of all undergraduate and/or graduate study indicating satisfactory completion, or evidence of anticipated completion, of an undergraduate degree program from an accredited college or university.
 You can upload your unofficial transcripts via the RISD Applicant Portal.
 If your academic credentials are prepared in a language other than English, they must be translated into English by an approved translator before submitting.
 Enrolling students will be required to submit official transcripts later.